B0neShAd0w/Hacktoria/Collaborations/Corporate Espionage.md

 @includedir /etc/sudoers.d
 c199999@velocity9-bastion:~$
 ```
-A possible point of priv esc is by x195184, remember it was this user that had the `old_creds` file in their home directory.\
+A possible of point horizontal privilege escalation is via x195184, remember it was this user that had the `old_creds` file in their home directory.\
 No harm is trying...

 ```